Catacrockers/WikiTocha/en/software_engineering/software_engineering.md

 A software requirements specification is a description of a software system to be developed.
 The software requirements specification lays out functional and non-functional requirements, and it may include a set of use cases that describe user interactions that the software must provide.

 [IEEE 380](http://www.cse.msu.edu/~cse870/IEEEXplore-SRS-template.pdf) provides a standard for SRS.
-It is important that the first part of the SRS refelcts the business language and goals, and the business managers must agree with the requirements.
+It is important that the first part of the SRS reflects the business people language and vision, and the business people must agree with the requirements.

 The SRS is a **living document** that must reflect the current state of the project, and must be updated if requirements change during the project.